Clinical Neurodynamics with Michael Shacklock

 • suprascapular nerve

-• axillary nerve (aka posterior shoulder pain in the athlete, eg. pitcher, swimmer)
+• axillary nerve (aka posterior shoulder pain in the athlete, e.g. pitcher, swimmer)

 • medial elbow pain (median and ulnar nerves at the elbow), pronator and cubital tunnel syndromes